-Sandymount Hotel enjoys a long & distinguished history which continues to whisper through the bricks & corniced ceilings of the 7 Victorian Houses which now comprise the modernised hotel.
+Sandymount Hotel enjoys a long & distinguished history which continues to whisper through the bricks & corniced ceilings of the eight Victorian Houses acquired over two generations which now comprise the modernised hotel on Herbert Road.

 These Victorian houses were originally built in 1866 as homes for Dublin City’s aristocracy.
 Famous residents included Sir Henry Robinson, Vice President of the Irish Local Government Board (1879-1891) and more recently, the Irish writer, Mary Kenny.

 As it stands today, Sandymount Hotel owes its roots to George Loughran from Cookstown, Co.
 Tyrone & his wife Rosaleen from Downpatrick, Co.
 Down in Northern Ireland.
 Together they opened the hotel in 1955 under its original name: The Mount Herbert Hotel.
 It was their first home and they bought it with the aid of fellow northerner, Michael O'Hare.

 Three weeks after they moved in, Rosaleen gave birth to the second of five children, John, who now runs the hotel.
 Sandymount Hotel has been very much a family operation from the start with everyone helping out.
 George who came from a large farming family and his talent for everything from carpentry to building soon had the guesthouse up and running.
 Soon the couple were able to extend the guesthouse by buying the neighbouring property.
 They were often ahead of the trends, in the 1960s they were one of the first guesthouses to have central heating and George put in en suite bathrooms before anyone else was doing that.

 George and Rosaleen continued to expand and by the time the couple handed over the hotel to the next generation in 1988, it comprised of five period houses and had 100 bedrooms.
 It has now expanded to encompass eight of the two storey buildings.